Navigation

 There are two ways to navigate.
 The first is with the navigate function, and the second is with a navigation component.

-The navigate function is a function that you will likely call from a click handler.
+The navigate function lets you navigate to a specific path through code.
+It is a function that you will likely call from a click handler.

 from routing.router import navigate